Meet our Teachers

 I have been working at a nature school in Hopewell for the past 6 years.
 Open-mindedness, working with children and nature brings me back every year.
 I prefer to be called Kirsten by you and your family; Ms. Kirsten if it makes you feel more comfortable.

 I am a nature child.
 I grew up in the 60’s and 70’s when children spent most of their time independently navigating themselves in mixed age groups outdoors.
 I loved my childhood.
 I am an animal lover.
 I share two dogs with my partner.
-We live next to the Delaware Canal in Upper Black Eddy, PA.

 I like to do things in moderation.
 I dabble in gardening, cooking and repurposing.
 I also like to work on puzzles, beading, reading, and rock and shell collecting.
 I look forward to establishing healthy relationships with your family and having a successful learning experience with your child.
 I am so excited to reunite with families and children from prior years.